RWS/studio-api-docs/apiconcepts/filetypesupport/processing_placeholder_tags.md

 ```
 ***

-The  File Type Support Framework API will then handle the extraction of these localizable sub-segments into separate translation units that are displayed to the translator.
-Therefore, the output in the editor of Var:ProductName will look as shown below:
+The File Type Support Framework API extracts localizable sub-segments into separate translation units displayed to the translator.
+The output in the editor of Var:ProductName looks as shown below:

 ![SubSegment](images/SubSegment.jpg)

-Of course, you would have to implement the functionality to calculate the offset and length, so that your ```WritePlaceholderTag()``` helper function would look as shown below:
+Of course, you would implement the functionality to calculate the offset and length so that your `WritePlaceholderTag()` helper function looks as follows:

 # [C#](#tab/tabid-10)
 ```cs